u8array/ZebraPrintLab/README.md

 File menu → **Import ZPL**: paste ZPL code directly, or open a `.zpl` file.

 > Import round-trips text, barcodes, shapes, images (including printer-stored and compressed graphics), and label-header settings.
-The main gap is variable template fields (`^FN`/`^FV`/`^FE`), which have no editor equivalent.
+Features the editor has no equivalent for are dropped: variable template fields (`^FN`/`^FV`/`^FE`) and printer-side date/time stamps (`^FC`).
 Anything the parser doesn't recognize is skipped and listed in the import report.

 ### Multiple labels (pages)